 -Cost estimate for the construction project.

-All Fees are "allowable closing costs" and are factored into your HUD minimum out of pocket expenses toward buying a home and may be credited back to you at time of settlement if you choose to add these fees to your loan amount.
+All Fees are "allowable closing costs" and are factored into your HUD minimum out of pocket expenses toward buying a home and may be credited back to you at time of closing if you choose to add these fees to your loan amount.

 Preliminary Work Write Up Fees are non-refundable.